 Stroud High School is a selective grammar school for girls aged 11-16 with a co-educational Sixth Form.
 Students will sit an entrance test and those who achieve the required standard are able to apply for a place at SHS.

 Entry in Year 7 – this is through a test commonly known as the 11+.
 Students usually take this in the September of Year 6.

 Admission enquires for all girls aged 11-16 years should be directed to the Admissions Officer, Mrs Lynn Poole, including in-year applications.

 Entry for the Sixth Form is based on a student's performance at GCSE level or equivalent qualifications.
 You can find further details on our Sixth Form website.

-There are two papers, with each test session taking around an hour.
+Each test session will take around an hour.

-At the beginning of each session there is time built in for instructions and some worked examples.
-The tests themselves will take around 45 to 50 minutes.
+At the beginning of each session there is time built in for the sharing of instructions and, for the non-verbal reasoning element, some worked examples.
+Students are allocated a total of 45 minutes to complete the tests themselves.

 You may want to help your child familiarise themselves with the test format.

-A familiarisation booklet is available on the school website.
-We recommend that your daughter completes the familiarisation test in order to understand how to record her answers on the answer sheet (which is separate from the question booklet).
+Please CLICK HERE for the GL familiarisation booklets.
+We recommend that your daughter completes the familiarisationmaterials in order to understand how to record her answers on the answer sheet (which is separate from the question booklet).